 The first pair of performance measures for infrastructure condition is the percent of lanes miles on the interstate that are in good and poor condition.
-The KATS MPA base year data for 2016-2017 indicated that nearly 47 percent of the Interstate lane miles is in good condition.
-The base-year data also indicated the KATS MPA is currently meeting the statewide target for Interstate pavement in poor condition at 2 percent.
-Based on construction projects that have occurred after the base-year data was collected and projects included in the KATS TIP, it is estimated that 88 percent of the interstate will be in good condition and no pavement will be in poor condition by 2022, which means KATS is expected to be a positive contributor to both statewide targets.
+The KATS MPA base year data for 2016-2017 indicated that nearly 47 percent of the Interstate lane miles was in good condition.
+The base-year data also indicated the KATS MPA was meeting the statewide target for Interstate pavement in poor condition at 2 percent.
+IDOT reviewed and adjusted statewide targets for pavement condition and 2 percent in poor condition by 2022.
+KATS staff reviewed the new data provided by IDOT and based on construction projects that have occurred after the -year data was collected and projects included in the KATS TIP (through FY 2022), it is estimated that 70.8 percent of the Interstate will be in good condition and 1.43 percent of NHS interstate pavement will be in poor condition by 2022, which means KATS is expected to be a positive contributor to both statewide targets.